kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 For Beta and GA, we will disallow the divergence between the priority of the `Pod` and the `PodGroup`.
 This will be done by the scheduler, which will fail scheduling of the `PodGroup`, once it observes such divergence.
 This mechanism will follow a similar mechanism already implemented in scheduler that disallows `PodGroup` with pods having different `spec.schedulerName`.
-This information will be visible to the user in the description of the `PodScheduled` `Conditions` in the `Pod.Status`
+This information will be visible to the user in the description of the `PodScheduled` `Conditions` in the `Pod.Status` and `PodGroup.Status`:

 ```yaml
 status: